Skip to main content

 To use this feature, you'll need to enable access to your OneLogin logs and ingest them into Sumo Logic.

 Once you begin uploading data, your daily data usage will increase.
-It's a good idea to check the Account page in Sumo Logic to make sure that you have enough quota to accommodate additional data in your account.
-If you need additional quota you can upgrade your account at any time.
+It's a good idea to check the Account page in Sumo Logic to ensure that you have enough quota to accommodate additional data in your account.
+If you need additional quota, you can upgrade your account at any time.

-• Configure an HTTP Source for your OneLogin data.
-Make sure to set the Source Category when configuring the OneLogin source.
+2. Configure an HTTP Source for your OneLogin data.
+Ensure to set the Source Category when configuring the OneLogin source.
 For example, onelogin.

-• From OneLogin, configure a broadcaster that points to this endpoint using the instructions in the OneLogin documentation.
-You must use SIEM (NDJSON) format.
-Use the Sumo Logic HTTP Source URL as the Listener URL, and custom header is not needed.
+• Use the Sumo Logic HTTP Source URL as the Listener URL, and a custom header is not required.

 {